 However, the ambition to achieve the objectives of GACC Decree 248 has not always been accompanied by adequate awareness-raising efforts to instruct the overseas F&B establishments concerned.
-Many doubts, uncertainty, and questions on different aspects of the registration process continue to exist even after a few months of enforcement; these are often combined with IT bugs or sudden changes in the registration system which are rarely explained.
-A frequent outcome is the rejection of applications submitted by overseas F&B establishments, in turn making it temporarily impossible for them to export their products to the Chinese market.
+Many doubts, uncertainty, and questions on different aspects of the registration process continue to exist even after a few months of enforcement.
+Furthermore, IT bugs or sudden changes in the registration system make the system harder to use.
+As a result, the system may reject applications submitted by overseas F&B establishments.
+This makes it temporarily impossible for them to export their products to the Chinese market.
 Many have reached out to the EU SME Centre seeking assistance with their specific cases.

-For this reason, these guidelines were produced to assist European F&B establishments to complete the mandatory GACC registration process.
+For this reason, we have created guidelines to assist European F&B establishments who must complete the mandatory GACC registration process.
+For more information on the GACC process, you can also watch our webinar recording on the topic.

 You will find in these guidelines:

-A summary of Frequently Asked Questions (FAQs) that the EU SME Centre has received from European F&B establishments, and which were successfully addressed by a team of experts – often after several rounds of calls with GACC operators.
+- A summary of Frequently Asked Questions (FAQs) from European F&B establishments.
+The EU SME Centre team of experts has successfully addressed these queries, often after several rounds of calls with GACC operators.

-A list of the food safety competent authorities in EU Member States is provided, as close coordination with them will be required for certain F&B product categories.
+- A list of the food safety competent authorities in EU Member States.
+To register certain F&B product categories, exporters need to be in close coordination with them.

 Overview of GACC Decree 248